SEO Cold Email Templates that Actually Get Responses

 - Establishing common interests or goals

-- Full contact info in signature along with your company and title
+- Full contact info in the signature along with your company name and job title

 When establishing a shared contact, it’s best to mention it in the introduction of your email.
 If you don’t have a shared contact, it’s best not to talk about yourself in the intro.
 Start the email about them, and when it comes time to establish yourself, keep it to 1-2 lines at the most.

-According to the results of a study by Woodpecker, writing more follow up emails to your initial cold email can triple your reply rate.
-They found that sending 1-3 emails got a 9% response rate, while sending 4-7 emails got 27% response rate.
+According to the results of a study by Woodpecker, writing more follow-up emails to your initial cold email can triple your response rates.
+They found that sending 1-3 emails got a 9% response rate while sending 4-7 sales emails got a 27% response rate.

 This makes following up an absolute must.

-When sending follow-up emails after they initially don’t reply, don’t just remind them that they didn’t answer you.
+When sending follow-up emails after they initially do not reply, don’t just remind them that they didn’t answer you.
 Try to provide some kind of new value or information for the conversation you may have with them.

 It’s recommended that you space out your replies irregularly – try different times, different gaps between the emails, etc. Don’t send a follow-up every day at the same time.
 Then you’ll just come off as annoying.